 Formation and maintenance of infrastructures

 The development of urban and rural space at the outset of the Roman republic is investigated from the perspective of road and hydraulic systems.
 The research focuses on the use, conversion and maintenance of infrastructure from a legal, historical and archaeological point of view.
 A first workshop held in June 2016, “Nutzung und Umnutzung von Grundbesitz, Gebäuden und Infrastrukturen im römischen Imperium und danach”, has emphasized the continuity of use and re-allocation of equipment such as roads, milestones, aqueducts, waterways and manuscripts in new institutional contexts in the Late antiquity – speeches by Jens-Olaf Lindermann, Marguerite Ronin and Lennart Griese.
-Also interdisciplinary, the second workshop “Maintenance and restoration of road and hydraulic infrastructures in the Roman world and the Late Antiquity” in June 2017 will focus on their maintenance.
-It will examine in what capacity and for which reasons (practical, but also maybe political or ideological) infrastructures have been preserved in the Late Antiquity and early Middle Ages.
-Conceived as a partnership between Topoi and the University of Paris 10-Nanterre, it will be held in French and German.
+Also interdisciplinary, the second workshop “Maintenance and restoration of road and hydraulic infrastructures in the Roman world and the Late Antiquity” in June 2017 focused on their maintenance.
+It examined in what capacity and for which reasons (practical, but also maybe political or ideological) infrastructures have been preserved in the Late Antiquity and early Middle Ages.
+Conceived as a partnership between Topoi and the University of Paris 10-Nanterre, it was held in French and German.
 A publication of the papers is also planned.

 corpus agrimensorum Romanorum